Stuttering in popular culture: Literature

 Carroll's well-known stuttering trait is subliminally referenced in Alice, which features a Dodo character in one scene.
 As Martin Gardner pointed out in The Annotated Alice, the bird is drawn to vaguely resemble Carroll, and Carroll often tended to say his own real last name "Do-Do-Dodgson".

+In JK Rowling’s first novel of the Harry Potter series, the character Professor Quirrell is portrayed as having a severe stutter and anxious personality for most of the book until his nefarious motives and affiliation with the series’ main antagonist, Voldemort, are revealed at the end, his stutter shown to be a performance to help conceal his plotting throughout the story.

 A minor character in the Codex Alera series has a pronounced stutter, and it is assumed by other characters that he is simply intimidated by the situation he finds himself in.
 However, he soon proves that this is not the case, and that he is a brave, intelligent and resourceful young man who just happens to have a speech disfluency.
 After showing his competence, he is able to give reports and warnings that are taken completely seriously even though his stutter remains as strong as ever.

 The author David Mitchell is a stammerer and the narrator of his novel Black Swan Green is a stammering 13-year-old boy.
 Various problems and work-arounds for stammerers are explored in the semi-autobiographical work.